-The following table presents fees for professional audit services and other services rendered by Grant Thornton LLP in fiscal 2017 and 2016:
+The following table presents fees for professional audit services and other services rendered by Grant Thornton LLP in fiscal 2018 and 2017:

-2017 2016
+2018 2017

-Audit Fees (1) \$ 244,000 \$ 244,000
+Audit Fees (1) \$465,000 \$244,000

 Audit-Related Fees (2) 0 0

 Tax Fees (3) 0 0

 All Other Fees (4) 0 0

-- (1) Audit fees represent fees billed and expected for professional services rendered in connection with: (a) audits and reviews of the fiscal 2017 and 2016 Nathan's Famous, Inc. consolidated financial statements, in accordance with standards of the PCAOB; (b) consultations on accounting matters reflected in the financial statements; and (c) attestation services with respect to securities offerings and SEC filings. - (2) Grant Thornton did not render, and accordingly did not bill for, any audit-related services in fiscal 2017 or fiscal 2016. - (3) Grant Thornton did not render, and accordingly did not bill for, any tax compliance, tax advice or tax planning services in fiscal 2017 or fiscal 2016. - (4) Grant Thornton did not render, and accordingly did not bill for, any other services in fiscal 2017 or fiscal 2016.
+- (1) Audit fees represent fees billed and expected for professional services rendered in connection with: (a) audits and reviews of the fiscal 2018 and 2017 consolidated financial statements, in accordance with standards of the PCAOB; (b) consultations on accounting matters reflected in the financial statements; and (c) attestation services with respect to securities offerings and SEC filings.
+The fiscal 2018 amount includes billing by Grant Thornton LLP of approximately \$120,000 for fees for the professional services rendered for the review of interim financial accounting in connection with the issuance of their comfort letter in conjunction with the Company's Rule 144A offering of \$150 million of 6.625% Senior Secured Notes due 2025. - (2) Grant Thornton did not render, and accordingly did not bill for, any audit-related services in fiscal 2018 or fiscal 2017. - (3) Grant Thornton did not render, and accordingly did not bill for, any tax compliance, tax advice or tax planning services in fiscal 2018 or fiscal 2017. - (4) Grant Thornton did not render, and accordingly did not bill for, any other services in fiscal 2018 or fiscal 2017.